I met my first savant my first day on the job as a psychiatrist. And I have been intrigued with that extraordinary condition ever since.

 That 1988 film won four Academy Awards, and in its first 101 days did more toward educating the public about savant syndrome, and autism, than anything that had happened in the 101 years since Dr. Down’s original lecture on this topic.
 Fortunately for me, my book, Extraordinary People, was published that same year.
 There was a whirlwind of television talk shows on the topic because of the movie, and savant syndrome became even more visible and well known.

 Enter the Internet.
-In the Fall of 1997, again through the Wisconsin Medical Society Foundation, and working closely with its Executive Director, Renee Reback, a savant syndrome website was established at http://www.wisconsinmedicalsociety.org/initiatives/savant/default.cfm.
-While it took some time to be incorporated in all the major search engines, now that the website does have that kind of visibility and linkage, it is a vibrant, interactive resource and network, worldwide, bringing together a wide variety of persons with interest in savant syndrome.
+In the Fall of 1997, again through the Wisconsin Medical Society Foundation, and working closely with its Executive Director, Renee Reback, a savant syndrome website was established.
+While it took some time to be incorporated in all the major search engines, the website became a vibrant, interactive resource and network, bringing together a wide variety of persons with interest in savant syndrome.

 The inquiries are multiple: students doing term papers, graduate students doing theses, researchers from diverse fields, psychiatrists and other bringing new cases to my attention, teachers looking for illustrative materials, journalists and broadcasters seeking reliable information and, most poignantly, parents whose inquiry usually starts with “I’ve got a son or daughter who….”
 It is that latter inquiry that is the most difficult to respond to because it points up so vividly the shortage of individualized resources not just to maximize the potential conduit toward normalization the special savant abilities can provide, but pointing up as well the universal shortage of available and reliable treatment resources for persons with autistic disorder and other forms of developmental disability and central nervous system (CNS) injury.

-The website has been a rich resource for me for new savants from around the world, cases I would never have known about without this tremendous interactive tool.
-And it has put me in touch with researchers around the world as well, sharing investigations and insights as they happen rather than waiting out the 18- to 24-month delay that publication in the ordinary journals necessarily and invariably entails, an inefficient and cumbersome way to communicate.
+The website was a rich resource for me to learn about new savants from around the world, cases I would never have known about without this tremendous interactive tool.
+And it put me in touch with researchers around the world as well, sharing investigations and insights as they happen rather than waiting out the 18- to 24-month delay that publication in the ordinary journals necessarily and invariably entails, an inefficient and cumbersome way to communicate.

 In even more recent work, Dr. Miller and his coworkers have done SPECT imaging on an 11-year-old artistic savant and strikingly the same left (dominant) hemisphere defects as in the FTD patients were documented.
 Additionally, recent findings regarding “cerebral refreshment”, including latent stem cell activation, as a mechanism of central nervous system recruitment and repair, has implications for brain compensation and repair not only in savant syndrome but in stroke and other forms of central nervous system damage as well.
 Could it be that Alzheimer’s Disease is not so much the loss of neurons in the CNS as we learned in training, but instead is the loss of the ordinary neuronal renewal system that continually operates in the brain (which we didn’t learn about in our training — I was taught neurons do not regenerate).